douwanhu/docker-cowrie/README.md

 This repository contains the necessary files to create a *dockerized* version of cowrie.

-This dockerized version is part of the **[T-Pot community honeypot](http://dtag-dev-sec.github.io/)** of Deutsche Telekom AG.
+This dockerized version is part of the **[Multi-Honeypots]** of Deutsche Telekom AG.

 The `Dockerfile` contains the blueprint for the dockerized cowrie and will be used to setup the docker image.

-The `cowrie.cfg` is tailored to fit the T-Pot environment.
+The `cowrie.cfg` is tailored to fit the Multi-Honeypots environment.

-The `setup.sql` is also tailored to fit the T-Pot environment.
+The `setup.sql` is also tailored to fit the Multi-Honeypots environment.

 The `supervisord.conf` is used to start cowrie under supervision of supervisord.